Jean-Nickolaus Tretter Collection in Gay, Lesbian, Bisexual and Transgender Studies: Tretter Transgender Oral History Project

-The Tretter Transgender Oral History Project (TTHOP) is a special collection of the Tretter Collection dedicated to preserving transgender life histories in the United States.
+The Tretter Transgender Oral History Project (TTOHP) is a special collection of the Tretter Collection dedicated to preserving transgender life histories in the United States.
 The interviews are available in English, and access to the recordings and transcripts is public and free.

-The TTHOP was founded in 2015 by Andrea Jenkins who sought to shift the public conversation around trans people by documenting their lived experiences.
+The TTOHP was founded in 2015 by Andrea Jenkins who sought to shift the public conversation around trans people by documenting their lived experiences.
 Together, the oral histories fill in gaps of the wider Tretter Collection, which contains extensive materials on white cisgender gay men but little on trans people, especially trans people of color.
-The TTHOP contains over two hundred recordings of in-person and virtual interviews with trans individuals, making it one of the largest trans archives in the world.
+The TTOHP contains over two hundred recordings of in-person and virtual interviews with trans individuals, making it one of the largest trans archives in the world.

-The TTHOP's mission statement reads as follows: "The Tretter Transgender Oral History Project (TTOHP) is committed to collecting, preserving, and making available oral histories of gender transgression, broadly understood through a trans framework."
+The TTOHP's mission statement reads as follows: "The Tretter Transgender Oral History Project (TTOHP) is committed to collecting, preserving, and making available oral histories of gender transgression, broadly understood through a trans framework."

 Phase 1 interviews

-The TTHOP's phase 1 was led by Andrea Jenkins, who also served as the interviewer for nearly all the conversations.
+The TTOHP's phase 1 was led by Andrea Jenkins, who also served as the interviewer for nearly all the conversations.
 175 in-person interviews were conducted from 2015 to 2018.
 This phase was centered on trans and gender nonconforming people residing in the upper Midwest and with a focus on those most erased from historical memory, including trans people of color and trans elders.

 The interview questions were mainly interested in the personal lives and gender transition journeys of the trans individuals.
 Frequent themes that emerge include: